based2/KB/network/ip_filter.md

 block from any to 217.21.87.129
 # Netherlands https://www.abuseipdb.com/check/
 block from any to 217.21.193.74
+# https://red.flag.domains/posts/2024-04-15/ chaussuredefootnike[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider
+block from any to 217.23.7.84
+# https://red.flag.domains/posts/2024-04-15/ chaussuresdebasketball[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider
+block from any to 217.23.10.229
 # https://threatfox.abuse.ch/browse/malware/win.dcrat/
 block from any to 217.25.94.158
 # https://sektorcert.dk/wp-content/uploads/2023/11/SektorCERT-The-attack-against-Danish-critical-infrastructure-TLP-CLEAR.pdf https://misp.cert.ssi.gouv.fr/feed-misp/62167543-c4e0-4f39-a23e-c09f0abe1822.json